NymphJujubaetis

 Overview

 A popular baetis emerger tied with a slender thread body, sparse ribbing (often wire or Krystal Flash), and a delicate wing case topped with a glass bead.
-The segmented profile and flash make it deadly in small sizes.
+The segmented profile and flash make it effective in small sizes.

 Materials